jetbundle/jetbundle.github.io/_pages/library.md

 ### 1. Continuum Analysis

-*Zeno's paradoxes are resolved not by motion, but by the static adversarial game of epsilon-delta limits.*
+Zeno's paradoxes are resolved not by motion, but by the static adversarial game of epsilon-delta limits and the topological notions of connectedness and compactness.
+Differentiation becomes linear approximation (Fréchet), complex holomorphy enforces infinite rigidity (Liouville), and uncertainty itself is revealed as continuous integration via measure theory, martingales, and Brownian motion (Lévy characterization).

+**Readings:**

 * **Understanding Analysis** — Stephen Abbott